abhinavsingh/proxy.py/README.md

                         generated HTTPS certificates.
 If used, must also pass --ca-cert-file and --ca-signing-key-file --ca-cert-dir CA_CERT_DIR
-                        Default: ~/.proxy.py.
-Directory to store dynamically
+                        Default: ~/.proxy/certificates.
+Directory to store
-                        generated certificates.
-Also see --ca-key-file, --ca-
+                        dynamically generated certificates.
+Also see --ca-key-
-                        cert-file and --ca-signing-key-file
-  --ca-cert-file CA_CERT_FILE
+                        file, --ca-cert-file and --ca-signing-key-file --ca-cert-file CA_CERT_FILE
                         Default: None.
 Signing certificate to use for signing dynamically generated HTTPS certificates.
 If used,